 Watch and learn as Taymount Clinic give you the answer to what bacteria is in the implants.

 Find out here if there are any reactions depending on whether the donor was male or female.

-Listen to Enid Taylor of Taymount as he explains how the donor’s testers are selected.
+Listen to Enid Taylor of Taymount as she explains how the donors are tested and selected.